-Connections Discipline: Natural Science or Experiencial
+Connections Discipline: Natural Science or Experiencial Prerequisites: GSC 107, GSC 112, or GSC 120

 GSC 262 - World Regional Geography

 3 Credits Students examine a world which is undergoing political, economic and social transformations at many different spatial scales.
 Current issues and events will be discussed.
 Students become familiar with basic concepts in geography in order to understand the place of world regions in the global system and the underlying forces of world events.